rajighawi/ProcMin/README.md

 * Mining a Petri Net (Workflow Net) from the log using Alpha algorithm.
 * Mining a dependency graph from the log (given thresholds).

-## How to get started?
+### How to get started?
-* run main.Main.jave, a desktop (SWING) GUI will launch.
+* run Main.java in main package
+* an interface (GUI) will launch
-* start using the interface.
+* start using the interface, it's simple and easy to use.

 ### Dependencies
 ProcMin requires the following Java APIs:
 * Guava
 * JUNG

+so remember to include those libraries in the build path